gammapy/gammapy/docs/getting-started.rst

 What next?
 ----------

-If you'd like to continue with tutorials to learn Gammapy, go to the `Gammapy tutorial notebooks`_.
+If you'd like to continue with tutorials to learn Gammapy, go here: :ref:`tutorials`.

 To learn about some specific functionality that could be useful for your work, start browsing the "Getting Started" section of Gammapy sub-package that